The Freedom of Information Act 2000 provides the general right of access to information which Hereford & Worcester Fire Authority holds.

 One of the requirements of the Freedom of Information Act 2000 is that public authorities should be clear and proactive about the information they will make public.

-To do this, they must produce a Publication Scheme, setting out:
+To do this, the Service has produced a Publication Scheme, setting out:

-- The classes of information which they publish or intend to publish
+- The classes of information which are published or intended to be published

 - The manner in which the information will be published

-Some information that the Service holds may not be made public (exempt information), for example, information about national security, fire investigation reports, discipline records or litigation records.
+Some information that the Service holds may not be made public (exempt information), for example, information about national security, discipline records or litigation records.